Real or not? Royals are contenders, Nolan Arenado helps MVP case

 Last year's qualifying offer was $17.2 million.
 The Royals can't afford to pay all five of those guys $17.2 million, even on one-year contracts, so then you have to play the game of who would reject and who would accept.
 If you don't give them a qualifying offer, you receive nothing in compensation if they sign elsewhere.

-Hosmer and Moustakas are young enough and good enough where they should get $50 million deals.
+Hosmer and Moustakas are young enough and good enough that they should get $50 million deals.
 Vargas and Herrera, probably not, given Vargas' age and Herrera's position and mediocre performance (seven home runs allowed already).
-Cain will be 32 next year, but is having a good year and still plays a plus center field.
+Cain will be 32 next year but is having a good year and still plays a plus center field.
 So I'd guess they extend offers to Hosmer, Moustakas and Cain (and maybe hope to even re-sign one or two of them).

 Even with this hot streak, I don't see the Royals as one of the five best teams in the league.
 Vargas has been crazy-good and will likely regress, and the rest of the rotation minus Duffy isn't good.
 They've scored the third-most runs in the AL in June, but they're still last in the AL in OBP for the season.
 I don't see that recipe holding up, so I think Moore trades Vargas and Herrera and at least one of the other three.
 Did we mention the Red Sox have the worst third-base production in the majors?